xrmx/prettysettings/README.md

 About filename:
 - if filename does not exists it is skipped and Settings object is created with defaults
-- this allows to create settings from defaults > updating them > persisting them to file even if it does not exists at creation time
+- this allows to create settings from defaults > updating them > persisting them to file even if it didn't exist at creation time

 Say `settings.json` does not exists:
 ```python